open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 ## Additional LogRecord interfaces

-In addition to the [definition for LogRecord](data-model.md#log-and-event-record-definition), the following `LogRecord`-like interfaces are defined in the SDK:
+In this document we refer to `ReadableLogRecord` and `ReadWriteLogRecord`, defined as follows.

 ### ReadableLogRecord